 What's the difference between an MRes and an MSc?

 Masters of Science (MSc) and Masters of Research (MRes) courses are both Masters degrees, and have the same "worth".
 The difference lies in the amount of time spent on research.
-The majority of an MSc programme will be taught, with and usually involve a short research project.
-An MRes degree course, on the other hand, has a much longer research project (or more than one project) and smaller taught component.
-The number of taught hours per week varies between courses and will often depend on the subject.
-The focus of an MRes is on developing an individual’s research skills and so provides good preparation for a PhD or research in industry.
+The majority of an MSc programme will be taught, and will usually involve a short research project.
+An MRes degree course, on the other hand, has a much longer research project (or more than one project) and a smaller taught component.
 For this particular course, the MRes degree structure allows for a research placement in industry as well as research at Imperial College.

 If your grades are significantly below the minimum it is unlikely that you will be accepted, however if your grades are close to the boundary then we might be able to consider your application, especially if you have industrial experience or very strong maths.
 Please contact email@example.com with an overview of your grades and any relevant experience for some advice.

 The minimum entry requirements can be found on the course prospectus page.